jeju5/management/cs/aws/aws_developer.md

     * Partition key is used to group data within a stream.
       * when partition keys are not distributed well enough, data distribution across shards will be skewed causing ProvisionedThroughputExceededException.
     * Sequence Number is used with partition key (works like a sort key)

+  * Kinesis Resharding
+    * Kinesis resharding a sharding strategy for efficiency and cost.
+    * Shard: partition of data (Shard is in stream.)
+    * Stream: its capacity is measured by number of shard inside. (stream capacity = how many shards?)
+    * cold shard: shard that receieves less data.
+It needs merge. merge decreases stream capacity (=cost)
+    * hot shard: shard that receieves more data.
+It needs split. split increases stream capacity (=cost)

+   * Kinesis Retention Period
+     * Kinesis data stream stores records from 24 hours by default, up to 168 hours.

 # SECTION9.
 Developer Theroies
 * CI/CD